johnwcowan/pdp8x/arch.md

 Y represents an address on page zero.
 If the page bit is 1, Y will represent an address on the current page, and no special action needs to be taken.

-Finally, the 11 least significant bits of IR are copied to the 11 least significant bits of Y.
+The 11 least significant bits of IR are copied to the 11 least significant bits of Y.

-If the most significant bit of OP is 1, then if Y is in the range 0000_0200 to 0000_02FF inclusive, set M[Y] to M[Y] + 1.
-Then set Y to M[Y].
+If the indirect bit (that is, the 0x1000 bit) of IR is 1, if Y is in the range 0000_0200 to 0000_02FF inclusive, set M[Y] to M[Y] + 1.
+In any case set Y to M[Y].
 This is called *indirect addressing*.

-If the most significant bit of OP is 0, it is called *direct addressing*, and no special action is taken.
-Any word in memory can be accessed indirectly, but only the 2KW of page zero and the 2KW of the current page can be accessed directly.
+If the indirect bit is 0, nothing is done.
+This is called *direct addressing*

+Any word in memory can be
+accessed indirectly, but only the 2KW of page zero and the 2KW of the current page can be accessed directly.

 Then one of the following six cases is chosen:

- * If OP is 0x0 or 0x8, then set AC to AC bitwise-ANDed with M[Y].
+ * If OP is 0x0, then set AC to AC bitwise-ANDed with M[Y].
    The assembler mnemonic is AND.

- * If OP is 0x1 or 0x9, then set AC to the sum of AC and M[Y].
+ * If OP is 0x1, then set AC to the sum of AC and M[Y].
 If there is an overflow out of AC as a result, then set L to 1 - L.
    The assembler mnemonic is, for historical reasons, TAD (two's complement add).

- * If OP is 0x2 or 0xA, then set M[Y] to AC, and then set AC to 0.
+ * If OP is 0x2, then set M[Y] to AC, and then set AC to 0.
    The assembler mnemonic is DCA (deposit and clear AC).

- * If OP is 0x3 or 0xB, then set M[Y] to M[Y] + 1; any overflow is ignored.
+ * If OP is 0x3, then set M[Y] to M[Y] + 1; any overflow is ignored.
    If M[Y] is now 0, then set S to 1.
    If PC is now greater than H, then set PC to 0.
    The assembler mnemonic is ISZ (increment and skip if zero).

- * If OP is 0x4 or 0xC, then set M[Y] to PC
-   and set PC to Y + 1.
+ * If OP is 0x4, then set M[Y] to PC and set PC to Y + 1.
    The assembler mnemonic is JMS (jump to subroutine).

- * If is 0x5 or 0xD, then set PC to Y .
+ * If OP is 0x5, then set PC to Y .
    The assembler mnemonic is JMP.

 ## I/O instructions